-Dementia Care & Alzheimer’s Care in Milwaukee and Waukesha Counties
+Dementia Care & Alzheimer’s Care in Milwaukee, WI

 Providing dementia care or Alzheimer's care for a loved one in the home can be physically and emotionally draining.
 We understand the challenges faced by family caregivers and can help ease the burden with our professional and compassionate elder care services.
 The Comfort Keepers of Milwaukee, WI office provides customized care for clients and their families who are experiencing symptoms of dementia or Alzheimer’s